wandsea/pcat-compiler/doc/asm-rules.md

                 RETURN ret;
             END;

-the generated code for caller shouled be
+the generated code for caller should be

         .global caller
         .type	caller, @function